mac-can/mac-can.github.io/_pages/wrapper/windows/PCANBasic.md

 The PCANBasic wrapper library provides a CAN&nbsp;API&nbsp;V3 compatible API for PEAK´s PCANBasic DLL on Windows.

 The GitHub repository contains the source code for the PCANBasic wrapper library and several alternatives to build dynamic link libraries, either as a C++ class library (_uvPeakCAN.dll_), or as a CAN&nbsp;API&nbsp;V3 wrapper library (_u3canpcb.dll_), as well as some example programs and my beloved CAN utilities `can_moni.exe` and `can_test.exe`.

+A generic documentation of the CAN&nbsp;API&nbsp;V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs/#/).

 Note: _UV&nbsp;Software also provides a CAN&nbsp;API&nbsp;V3 compatible [Wrapper Library](/wrapper/PCANBasic/) for macOS._